Aga Khan III: Career

 The title of the Knight Commander of the Indian Empire (KCIE) was conferred upon him by Queen Victoria in 1897, and he was promoted to Knight Grand Commander (GCIE) in the 1902 Coronation Honours list and invested as such by King Edward VII at Buckingham Palace on October 24, 1902.
 He was made a Knight Grand Commander of the Order of the Star of India (GCSI) by George V (1912) and appointed a GCMG in 1923.
-He received recognition for his public services from the German Emperor, the Sultan of Turkey, the Shah of Persia, and other potentates.
+He received recognition for his public services from the German Emperor, the Sultan of Turkey, the Shah of Iran, and other potentates.

 In 1906, Shah was a founding member and first president of the All India Muslim League, a political party that pushed for the creation of an independent Muslim nation in the north-west regions of India, then under British colonial rule, and later established the country of Pakistan in 1947.

 During the three Round Table Conferences (India) in London from 1930 to 1932, he played an important role in bringing about Indian constitutional reforms.
 In 1934, he was made a member of the Privy Council.